 The principal regulations governing private education in China are The Law for Promoting Private Education (2003) and The Implementation Rules for the Law for Promoting Private Education (2004).
 Under these regulations, a private school may elect to be a school that does not require reasonable returns or a school that requires reasonable returns.
 At the end of each fiscal year, every private school is required to allocate a certain amount to its development fund for the construction or maintenance of the school or procurement or upgrade of educational equipment.
-In the case of a private school that requires reasonable returns, this amount shall be no less than 25% of annual net income of the school, while in the case of a private school that does not require reasonable returns, this amount shall be equivalent to no less than 25% of the annual increase in the net assets of the school, if any.
+In the case of a private school that does not requires reasonable returns, this amount shall be no less than 25% of annual net income of the school, while in the case of a private school that does not requires reasonable returns, this amount shall be equivalent to no less than 25% of the annual increase in the net assets of the school, if any.
 A private school that requires reasonable returns must publicly disclose such election and additional information required under the regulations.
 A private school shall consider factors such as the school's tuition, ratio of the funds used for education-related activities to the course fees collected, admission standards and educational quality when determining the percentage of the school's net income that would be distributed to the investors as reasonable returns.
 However, none of the current PRC laws and regulations provides a formula or guidelines for determining "reasonable returns."
-In addition, none of the current PRC laws and regulations sets forth different requirements or restrictions on a private school's ability to operate its education business based on such school's status as a school that requires reasonable returns or a school that does not require reasonable returns.
+In addition, none of the current PRC laws and regulations provides a formula or guidelines for determining "reasonable returns."
+In addition, none of the current PRC laws and regulations provides a not require reasonable returns.
+The addition business based on such school's status as a school that requires reasonable returns or a school that does not require reasonable returns.